excom-ai/excom-ai-context-mesh/examples/telco_billing/system_prompt.md

-"""System prompts for the telco billing CLI."""

-from pathlib import Path

-def build_system_prompt(playbooks_dir: Path) -> str:
-    """Build system prompt for the chat assistant.

-    Note: All data (APIs, playbooks, plans) should be fetched via tools, not hardcoded in the prompt.
-    """
-    prompt = """You are a helpful telecom customer service assistant.
+You are a helpful telecom customer service assistant.

 ## IMPORTANT: Load Playbooks First